ers-stars/dolphot_jwst/docs/source/dracoII/acs.rst

 acsmask
 ^^^^^^^^^^^^

 The first preprocessing step is to run the DOLPHOT utility *acsmask*.
-This program masks out pixels flagged in the data quality extension (e.g., bad pixels, cosmic rays) and applies the pixel area mask.
+This program masks pixels flagged in the data quality extension (e.g., bad pixels, cosmic rays) and applies the pixel area mask.
 It needs to be run on each flc and the drc image.

 .. code-block:: bash